Stamp Duty Calculator: Stamp Duty Land Tax Rates

 How this calculator works

-Stamp duty land tax on a residential property is calculated based on a percentage of the purchase price, and the amount payable rises in line with banded thresholds.
+SDLT on a residential property is calculated based on a percentage of the purchase price, and the amount payable rises in line with banded thresholds.

-Using the most up-to-date rates, home-buyers pay nothing on the first £250,000 of their home’s value, while the portion between £250,001 and £925,000 is charged at 5%.
-Anything that falls between £925,001 and £1.5 million is charged at 10%, and above £1.5 million at 15%.
+Using the most up-to-date rates, homebuyers pay nothing on the first £125,000 of their home’s value, while the portion between £125,001 and £250,000 is charged at 2%, and the portion between £250,001 and £925,000 is charged at 5%.
+Anything between £925,001 and £1.5 million is charged at 10%, and above £1.5 million, at 12%.

 Is stamp duty calculated differently elsewhere in the UK?

-In Scotland, stamp duty was replaced by Land and Buildings Transaction Tax in 2015.
+In Scotland, Stamp Duty was replaced by Land and Buildings Transaction Tax in 2015.
 No tax is payable on the first £145,000 of a property’s value, while the portion between £145,001 and £250,000 is taxed at 2%.
-The next band is £250,001 to £325,000, charged at 5%, while £325,001 to £750,000 is taxed at 10% and anything over £750,000 at 12%.
+The next band is £250,001 to £325,000, charged at 5%, while £325,001 to £750,000 is taxed at 10%, and anything over £750,000 at 12%.

-Meanwhile, the Welsh version of stamp duty is Land Transaction Tax, which has a starting threshold of £225,000 for residential homes and £225,000 for non-residential land and properties.
+Meanwhile, the Welsh version of Stamp Duty is Land Transaction Tax, which has a starting threshold of £225,000 for residential homes and £225,000 for non-residential land and properties.

 For details about bandings, calculations and exemptions, visit the Welsh government’s website.